EricxDu/iscraper/README.md

-# Table Scraper
+# iScraper

-a Python module to scrape information from HTML tables.
+a Python module to scrape plain HTML from online webpages.

 ## Requirements